Decorative neutral curve divider

 Connect and Participate

-Engage with the dynamic community enveloping EDUCAUSE and HECVAT.
-Exchanging experiences, hurdles, and best practices with counterparts can furnish invaluable perspectives — much like cross-team workflow collaboration in structured response environments powered by AI, such as Iris AI.
+Engage with the dynamic community around EDUCAUSE and HECVAT.
+Active vendors show up at the EDUCAUSE Annual Conference and the Security Professionals Conference, where the HECVAT working group publishes updates every release cycle.
+Exchanging experiences, hurdles, and best practices with counterparts can furnish invaluable perspectives, much like cross-team workflow collaboration in structured response environments powered by AI, such as Iris AI.

 Final Thoughts

-By combining the foundational knowledge from SOC2 with HECVAT’s detailed framework, institutions can achieve a robust security posture tailored to their unique needs.
-Whether you're a seasoned SOC2 professional or new to the field, embracing HECVAT can significantly bolster higher education’s cyber defenses — similar to how automation accelerates responses across RFPs and questionnaires in our platform overview.
+By combining the foundational knowledge from SOC 2 with HECVAT’s detailed framework, institutions can achieve a robust security posture tailored to their unique needs.
+Whether you’re a seasoned SOC 2 professional or new to the field, embracing HECVAT can significantly bolster higher education’s cyber defenses, similar to how automation accelerates responses across RFPs and questionnaires in our platform overview.
+The teams moving fastest in 2026 are the ones reusing one canonical source of truth across every framework.

 HECVAT vs SOC 2 FAQ